-Ultrasonography is used in lameness diagnosis to image tendon and ligament injuries, tendon sheaths and joint capsules.
+Ultrasonography is used in lameness diagnostics to image tendon and ligament injuries, tendon sheaths and joint capsules.
 In equine reproduction, ultrasonography is used routinely for imaging uterine and ovarian structures to aid in timing of insemination and ovulation, pregnancy diagnosis, and evaluation of the reproductive tract in health and disease.
 Transabdominal ultrasound images of the late term equine fetus can help assess fetal well-being and gender.
 Colic cases benefit from the option of abdominal ultrasound as a part of a work up to help determine if surgery is necessary.

 Using Ultrasound to diagnose your horse

 Many different cases can benefit from ultrasound assessment.